Trap of Feature Diversity in the Learning of MLPs: Common phenomenon shared by different DNNs for different tasks.

 \subsection{Different activation functions}

-In this subsection, we demonstrate that the two-phase phenomenon is shared by MLPs trained on the CIFAR-10 dataset with different activation functions.
-For different MLPs, we adapted learning rate $\eta=0.1$, batch size $bs =100$, SGD optimizer.
+In this subsection, we demonstrated that the two-phase phenomenon was shared by MLPs with different activation functions.
+For different MLPs, we adopted the learning rate $\eta=0.1$, the batch size $bs =100$, the SGD optimizer.
 Besides, we used two data augmentation methods, including random cropping and random horizontal flipping.
-We trained three 9-layer MLPs with 512 neurons in each layer with ReLU, Leaky ReLU (slope=0.1), and Leaky ReLU (slope=0.01), respectively.
-Results of MLPs trained with different activation functions are shown in Figure \ref{fig:relu}.
+We trained three 9-layer MLPs with 512 neurons in each layer with the ReLU activation function, the Leaky ReLU (slope=0.1) activation function, and the Leaky ReLU (slope=0.01) activation function, respectively.
+The training loss, the testing loss, the training accuracy, the testing accuracy, the cosine similarity of features, and the cosine similarity of feature gradients of MLPs trained with different activation functions are shown in Figure \ref{fig:relu}.